 Fieldwork is an essential part of environmental degree programme student training, providing both the opportunity to acquire and practice field-based skills, to develop skills of observation and recording, and to work as effective members of a team.
 Keele is ideally located to be able to integrate a large component of field work into its environmental degree programmes with a wide range of habitats in easy reach, including the Keele campus itself with its lake system and extensive woodlands, in addition to the mining and industrial heritage of the local area providing ideal opportunities for the study of the impact of these activities on the environment.
 Field courses provide the opportunity to investigate environmental issues and environmental change within real world locations.
-Students are also encouraged to make the most of other opportunities for field work with external organisations, which can form part of student's independent project work for their dissertations in third year and, for the MSci award, in fourth year.
+Students are also encouraged to make the most of other opportunities for field work with external organisations, which can form part of student's third year independent project work for their dissertations.

-15. Additional Costs
+18. Additional Costs